Kinchela Aboriginal Boys' Training Home: Background

-Kinchela Aboriginal Boys' Training Home
+Operation as a boys' home

 The Board for the Protection of Aborigines gazetted the Kinchela Aboriginal Reserve on 23 April 1883.
 Kinchela (originally known as Arakoon) was gazetted as a village in 1885 or 1886.
-Dormitories were added to the Aboriginal Reserve in 1924 to accommodate the daughters of Aborigines who lived too far from a school and boys who were transferred from Singleton Aboriginal Boys' Home.
+Dormitories were added to the Aboriginal Reserve in 1924 to accommodate the daughters of Aboriginal parents who lived too far from a school and boys who were transferred from Singleton Aboriginal Boys' Home.

-The Kinchela village became a centre of shipping for produce and cattle on ocean - going steamers.
+The Kinchela village became a centre of shipping for produce and cattle on ocean-going steamers.
 Three sugar mills operated in the vicinity and the hamlet was the centre of a large maize growing area.
-Cheese making was an important industry and the village had a bakery and butchery, two churches, two schools, a post office and a hall.(4) Aboriginal people were excluded from the activities of the village and the local community successfully petitioned in the 1940s to prevent the Aboriginal boys from the Home from attending the local school.
+Cheese making was an important industry and the village had a bakery and butchery, two churches, two schools, a post office and a hall.(4) Aboriginal people were excluded from the activities of the village and the local community successfully petitioned in the 1940s to prevent the Aboriginal boys from the home from attending the local school.

-The precursor to Kinchela, Singleton Boys' Home, was established by the Board for the Protection of Aborigines in December 1918 on the grounds of a former Mission.
+The precursor to Kinchela, Singleton Boys' Home, was established by the Board for the Protection of Aborigines in December 1918 on the grounds of a former mission.
 By the end of 1918 there were 46 boys accommodated there.
 The home was intended to accommodate the boys removed from their families under the Aborigines Protection (Amendment) Act until they were old enough to be sent out to work.
 The boys were to receive training whilst in the home so they could be gainfully employed in manual or agricultural work when they turned 15 years of age.
 They remained wards of the state until they were 18 and their income was held in trust by the Board.
 By 1923 eight boys had been placed in apprenticeships.
 By the end of 1923 the Board decided to dispose of the Singleton Home on the ground that the premises were unsuitable.
 The school on the grounds was officially closed on 15 January 1924 and the boys remaining at the home were transferred to Kinchela Aboriginal Boys' Training Home.

-Established in 1924 the Kinchela Aboriginal Boys' Training Home had the same function as the Singleton Home.
+Established in 1924, the Kinchela Aboriginal Boys' Training Home had the same function as the Singleton Home.
 Under the Aborigines Protection Act boys between the ages of 5 and 15 were removed from their families if in the opinion of the Board (or those enacting its laws, the police or reserve managers) it was "in the interest of the moral or physical welfare" of the child.
 These boys were sent directly to Kinchela or if they had been taken at a younger age they were sent to Bomaderry Children's Home until they were old enough to be transferred to Kinchela.
-Once the boys were removed from their families and communities they became officially Wards of the State until they were 18 years old.
+Once the boys were removed from their families and communities they became officially wards of the state until they were 18 years old.